-NO. ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 1.
+NO ADDRESS & SAT REVIEW NO. DATE RECEIVED APPLICANT REVIEW MATTER & COMMENTS 1.
 Nos.
 212-214 Lake Street, Perth (DR 223 of 2021) 19 October 2021 Hanoze Park Pty Ltd Application for review of notice issued in accordance with the Health (Miscellaneous Provisions) Act 1911 to address odour nuisance at 7 Grams Chicken Café.
 Hanoze Park Pty Ltd believes the notice to be invalid.
 SAT Directions Hearings were held on 5 and 11 November 2021, and a further directions hearing held 1 March 2022.
 The presiding member heard submissions from the City and from the Applicant.
 On 20 April 2022, the Tribunal handed down their decision, affirming the decision of the City that a Notice can be given under S.184 of the Health (Miscellaneous Provisions) Act 1911 (for a nuisance not specifically mentioned in Section 182 of that Act).
 The matter proceeded to confidential mediation on 5 July 2022.
 The session centred on a practical solution proposed by the business.
 The business agreed to present plans for this solution to the City to review by 2 August 2022 with a further mediation hearing scheduled for 9 August 2022.
 SAT agreed to further adjournment to 21 September 2022.
 Applicant required to submit mechanical drawings prior to the next SAT Hearing.
 Matter further adjourned to 17 November 2022 as the consultant contracted by Hanoze Park Pty Ltd passed away.
 Mechanical drawings have been submitted and it has been identified that a development application and building application would be required.
 Mediation listed for 17 November 2022 was vacated, and matter is listed for hearing on 3 March 2023.
 A development approval has been issued for external fixtures, and the City is awaiting submission of a building application for solution.
 The SAT mediation hearing that was schedule for 3 March 2023, was adjourned, with the matter relisted for a Directions Hearing on 14 April 2023.
+The City is advised the installation of the new exhaust system at the premises is imminent.
+The SAT hearing that as schedule for 14 April 2023, was adjourned, with the matter relisted for 12 May 2023.
 The City is advised the installation of the new exhaust system will be completed by 2 May 2023.
-The City is advised the installation of the new exhaust system will be completed by 2 May 2023.
-The City is advised the installation or programmed for a Hearing by the SAT Member.
-The Was parties will return to SAT on 23 June 2023.
-At this time, the matter will either be resolved to the satisfaction of both parties, adjourned to a later mediation or programmed for a Hearing by the SAT Member.
-The matter was heard by the Senior Member
+The two parties will return to SAT on 23 June 2023.
+At this time, the matter will either be resolved to the satisfaction of both parties, or it will likely be programmed for a Hearing by the SAT Member.
+The matter was heard by the Senior